Ask Me Anything

 KagiMy primary search engine.
 Think "Google, but significantly better" with no ads and customizable results.

-OpenAI o3Excellent as an "answer engine" that can search the web and provide reasoned, synthesized answers to "stupid" and complex questions.
+Claude Opus 4.1Excellent as an "answer engine" that can search the web and provide quick but thorough answers to "stupid" and complex questions.

 Gemini Advanced Deep ResearchSeems to produce reports I appreciate more than OpenAI's.